Using WebRTC as an RTMP AlternativeOctober 8, 2021

 While RTMP will remain a reliable mechanism for transporting video between encoders and servers, the same cannot be said for RTMP-based playback.
 And in Adobe’s own words, broadcasters are encouraged “to migrate any existing Flash content to… new open formats.”

-RTMP vs. WebRTC
+RTMP vs. WebRTC: A Comparison

 Replacing RTMP With WebRTC for Egress